-- A. Development located wholly or partially within an area around interchanges involving arterial highways as designated on the Areas Around Interchanges map. - B. Site selection of arterial highways and interchanges and collector highways located wholly or partially within the municipal boundaries. - C. Site selection and construction or extension of domestic water and sewage treatment systems located wholly or partially within the Watershed Protection District as designated on the Watershed Protection District map.
+- A. Development located wholly or partially within an area around interchanges involving arterial highways as designated on the Areas Around Interchanges map; provided that the average daily trip generation of such development is expected to equal or exceed 200 vehicles per day. - B. Site selection of arterial highways and interchanges and collector highways located wholly or partially within the municipal boundaries. - C. Site selection and construction or extension of domestic water and sewage treatment systems located wholly or partially within the Watershed Protection District as designated on the Watershed Protection District map.
 No Watershed Protection District Permit is required for this activity subject to these Regulations. - D. No permit under these Regulations is required for development that is subject to regulation under Title 16, Subdivision Regulations or Title 17, Zoning Regulations of the CRMC.

-21.03.040 - Exemptions pursuant to C.R.S. § 24-65.1-107.
+21.03.030 - Exemptions pursuant to C.R.S. § 24-65.1-107.